Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 ### Business Model
 This website is primarily aimed at selling to consumers, for this I have chosen a B2C business model.
 To make the website more consumer friendly I have made sure that all design decisions, pictures, navigation and ease of purchase is made with the end user in mind.

-The business model would be that this website is able to be used as a dropshipping website where the website owner does not need to handle inventory and the products can be sent straight from the supplier.
+The business model is that this website would able to be used as a dropshipping website where the website owner does not need to handle inventory and the products can be sent straight from the supplier to the customer.

 As an alternative the website owner could buy the product and arrange the shipping of orders themselves, this does mean any returns also get handled by the website owner.
 For This project I have chosen for the stock to be handled by a third party.